-Our workforce profile data shows 1% indicating that they have a disability, although we accept that this is likely to be higher, as staff may choose, for whatever reason, to not disclose a disability reason.
+Our workforce profile data shows 1% indicating that they have a disability, but we also note that 93.6% of staff positively indicate that they do not have a disability - which could suggest that the actual figure could be much higher.
+We know that staff may choose, for whatever reason, to not disclose a disability.
 The company's Equalities and Diversity policy outlines that we will guarantee to interview any candidate with a disability who on the basis of their application appears to be able to meet the requirements of the job.
 We are aware, nevertheless, of our obligations under the Equality Act, and have taken steps to make "reasonable adjustments" to enable employees to continue to work.
 Training, career development and promotion opportunities are available to all staff.
-During the past year (2021/22) we have supported a number of LTS employees who may be classified as having a "disability" under the terms of the Equality Act, to return to work through phased returns, reduced hours and alternative duties.
+During the past year (2022/23) we have supported a number of long-term sick employees who may be classified as having a "disability" under the terms of the Equality Act, to return to work through phased returns, reduced hours and alternative duties.
 We are keen to continue this support wherever necessary even after the return.